 Life has changed for billions of people around the world.
-As droves of people struggle to address practical matters in a post-pandemic world, we cannot not ignore the toll the coronavirus pandemic has had on our mental and overall health.
+As droves of people struggle to address practical matters in a post-pandemic world, we cannot not ignore the toll that pandemics have taken (and continue to take) on our mental and overall health.

-If you have been feeling increased anxiety about COVID-19, otherwise known as Coronavirus, you are not alone.
-Dawn Brown, director of the National Alliance on Mental Illness (NAMI) HelpLine, reports the line has seen “an uptick” in calls related to COVID-19.
+If you have been feeling increased anxiety about covid or even monkeypox, you are not alone.
+Dawn Brown, director of the National Alliance on Mental Illness (NAMI) HelpLine, reports the line has seen “an uptick” in calls related to pandemic since covid first broke out.

 Additionally, Axios data estimate that 29% of adults have experienced a decline in emotional wellbeing!

-It is not selfish to take some time out to check in with yourself and your mental well-being during this time.
+It is not selfish to take some time out to check in with yourself and your mental well-being during these unprecedented times.
 In fact, it is vital to stay grounded and balanced, especially if you have others relying on your help.

-We have compiled some ideas for how to address your coronavirus anxiety through simple measures and small steps, which we hope will help over time.
+We have compiled some ideas for how to address your pandemic-related anxiety through simple measures and small steps, which we hope will help despite impossible circumstances.
 Find tips below.

 Keeping calm while keeping your distance